rememberSoftwares/yacana/README.md

 8
 ```

 ℹ️ Without tools this only relies on the LLM's ability to do the maths and is dependent on its training.

 ---

 See?
-The assigned Agent remembered that it had solved the task1 previously and used this information to solve the second task.
+The assigned Agent remembered that it had solved the Task1 previously and used this information to solve the second task.
 You can chain as many Tasks as you need.
-Also, you should create other Agents that don't have the knowledge of previous Task and make them do things based on the output of your first agent.
+Also, you should create other Agents that don't have the knowledge of previous tasks and make them do things based on the output of your first agent.
 You can build anything now!

 ## V. Routing

-Other frameworks have the tendency to make abstractions for everything.
+Other frameworks tend to make abstractions for everything.
 Even things that don't need any.
 That's why I'll show you how to do routing with only what we have seen earlier.
 Yacana doesn't provide routing abstraction because there is no need to do so.

 But what is routing?
 Well, having LLMs solve a Task and then chaining many others in a sequence is good but to be efficient you have to create conditional workflows.
 In particular when using local LLMs that don't have the power to solve all Tasks with only one prompt.
-You have to create an AI workflow in advance that will go forward step by step and converge to some expected result.
-AI allows you to deal with some level of unknown but expecting that you can have a master brain (like in crewAI) that distributes Tasks to agents and achieves an expected result is IMPOSSIBLE with local LLMs.
+You must create an AI workflow in advance that will go forward step by step and converge to some expected result.
+AI allows you to deal with some level of unknown but you can't expect having a master brain (like in crewAI) that distributes tasks to agents and achieves an expected result.
+It's IMPOSSIBLE with local LLMs.
 They are too dumb!
 Therefore they need you to help them along their path.
 This is why LangGraph works well with local LLMs and Yacana does too.
 You create a workflow and when conditions are met you switch from one branch to another that treats more specific cases, etc.

 ---

 The most common routing mechanic is "yes" / "no".
-Depending on the result your program can do different things next.
+Depending on the result, your program can do different things next.
 Let's see an example:

 ```
 agent1 = Agent("AI assistant", "llama3:8b", system_prompt="You are a helpful AI assistant")

-# Let's invent a question about 'leaves'
+# Let's invent a question about 'plants'
 question: str = "Why do leaves fall in autumn ?"

-# Ask if the question is plant related, yes or no
+# Ask if the question is plant related: yes or no
 router_answer: str = Task(f"Is the following question about plants ? <question>{question}</question> Answer ONLY by 'yes' or 'no'.", agent1).solve().content

 if "yes" in router_answer.lower():